-Banded mark schemes
+Applying banded mark schemes

-Banded mark schemes are divided so that each band has a relevant descriptor.
-The descriptor for the band provides a description of the performance level for that band.
-Examiners should first read and annotate a candidate's answer to pick out the evidence that is being assessed in that question.
+Banded mark schemes are divided so that each band has descriptors for the performance level of that band.
+You should first read and annotate a candidate's response to pick out the evidence that is being assessed in that question.
 Once the annotation is complete, the mark scheme can be applied.